diegojromerolopez/djbdd/README.md

 ### Are there some code examples? ###
 I'm working on that.
 Give some time.

+### I'm running the examples (or my custom code) and throws a exception ###
+It depends on the exception type, but my money is on a memory-related exception.
+This library is memory greedy, use BDD.gc or the threaded garbage collector or help me to implement some reduction method on the vertex table :)

 ### Why don't you use dynamic variable ordering? ###
 I'm implementing that, but I'm finding some problems that are slowing me down.